• Skip to primary navigation

 • About

-• ×
+×

-Tuscan Bread Soup – Authentic Ribollita Recipe
+Tuscan Bread Soup {Ribollita}

-Published: Jan 7, 2021 · Modified: Feb 21, 2022 by Chef Dennis Littley · 30 Comments·This post includes affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+Published: Jan 7, 2021 · Modified: Feb 21, 2022 by Chef Dennis Littley

-Jump to Recipe Print Recipe
+Jump to Recipe

 When it comes to comfort foods, soups like my Tuscan Bread Soup (also known as Ribollita) are at the top of my list.
-This hearty soul warming soup is a delicious way to ward off the cold and fill your belly!
+This hearty soul-warming soup is a delicious way to ward off the cold and fill your belly!

 Tuscan bread soup in a white bowl

-What ingredients do I need to make Tuscan Bread Soup?
+Ingredients to make Tuscan Bread Soup

 Let’s start by gathering the ingredients we need to make Tuscan Bread Soup.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, but it also helps ensure you have everything you need to make the dish.

-Can I substitute ingredients in a Tuscan Bread Soup?
+Can I substitute ingredients to make Ribollita?

-You sure can, this soup recipe is definitely adaptable.
+You sure can; this soup recipe is definitely adaptable.
 After all, soups were originally made by utilizing leftovers.
 Think of most of the ingredients in a soup as suggestions.

 You don’t like beans?
 Leave them out.
 You don’t like savoy cabbage or chard?
-No problem, use spinach, escarole or any of your favorite greens.
+No problem; use spinach, escarole or any of your favorite greens.

 You don’t want to add bread to the soup, no problem.
 How about tortellini or other types of noodles?

-No farro on hand, rice or another grain will work just as well.
+No farro on hand; rice or another grain will work just as well.

 Enjoying your experience in the kitchen is a lot easier when you cook what you like to eat!

-How do I make Tuscan Bread Soup?
+How to make Tuscan Bread Soup

 cut soup vegetables in a large pot